UMAprotocol/UMIPs/Implementations/pooltogether-tvl.md

 7. Calculate the sum of all underlying collateral balances in USD from Step 5 for Ethereum Mainnet, Celo, and BSC and also add the Polygon TVL (see step 5 from the Polygon section below).

 ### Polygon TVL Calculation:

+***Note:** The below calculation uses the Polygon USDT/USDC contract addresses, while the DefiLlama TVL calculation uses the Ethereum contract addresses for USDT/USDC.
+This is due to Coingecko not recognizing the Polygon USDT/USDC addresses and will be updated if the issue is resolved.*

 PoolTogether TVL KPI options track value locked in the following Polygon prize pool contracts:
 * YieldSourcePrizePool (USDT Pool): [0x887E17D791Dcb44BfdDa3023D26F7a04Ca9C7EF4](https://polygonscan.com/address/0x887E17D791Dcb44BfdDa3023D26F7a04Ca9C7EF4)